-Universal Orlando Resort is comprised of two theme parks -- Universal Studios Florida and Islands of Adventure.
-The third component of the resort is CityWalk, an expansive entertainment, shopping and dining promenade.
+Universal Orlando Resort is comprised of three theme parks — Universal Studios Florida, Islands of Adventure and Volcano Bay water park.
+Another component of the resort is CityWalk, an expansive entertainment, shopping and dining promenade.

 Universal Studios Florida

 Movies and television come to life at this action-packed theme park.
-Universal Studios features seven distinct areas including New York, San Francisco and Hollywood, and each one feels like a film set with rich detailing, unique shops and themed music.
-Headlining attractions are Despicable Me: Minion Mayhem, Hollywood Rip Ride Rockit and Revenge of the Mummy.
-For smaller kids, Woody Woodpecker's Kid Zone is also a big hit.
-Diagon Alley, the park's new, elaborately themed addition to the Wizarding World of Harry Potter, is the most popular area, of course.
+Universal Studios Orlando features seven distinct areas, and each one feels like a film set with rich detailing.
+Diagon Alley, part of the Wizarding World of Harry Potter, is the most popular area here — obviously.

 Islands of Adventure

-Opened in 1999, Islands of Adventure caters to the young bunch with a good variety of child-friendly attractions featuring favorite super heroes and cartoon characters.
-Little ones will especially love Seussland, with bright colors and whimsical theming, while Potter fans will delight in the snowcapped village of Hogsmeade.
-Make no mistake though -- Islands of Adventure still caters to teens and tweens with iconic thrill rides.
-The Incredible Hulk Coaster, The Amazing Adventures of Spiderman and Doctor Doom's Fearfall are at the top of the list.
+Islands of Adventure caters to the young bunch with attractions featuring favorite super heroes and cartoon characters.
+Little ones will especially love Seussland, while Potter fans will delight in the snowcapped village of Hogsmeade.
+Make no mistake, though — Islands of Adventure still caters to teens and tweens with iconic thrill rides.
+The Incredible Hulk Coaster and Doctor Doom’s Fearfall are at the top of the list.

-Universal Orlando Resort has four onsite resorts operated by Lowe's Hotels:
+Universal Orlando Resort has five onsite resorts operated by Loews Hotels:

 Hard Rock Hotel Orlando (Deluxe)